 The program that made the Pistol offense such a big deal for a while – at least in Nevada – will change things up under the new coaching staff from a run-first attack to bombing away with the Air Raid style under offensive coordinator Matt Mumme.
 If that name sounds familiar, it’s the son of Hal Mumme, who cranked up the O for Kentucky several years ago.

 There’s a deep group of quarterbacks to work with, but it’s almost certainly going to be Alabama transfer David Cornwell taking over the reins.
 Last year’s starter Ty Gangi can play, too.

 The biggest winners in the new offense are the receivers, with veterans Wyatt Demps and Andrew Celis leading a diverse group of targets.
-But one of the most dangerous receivers is RB James Butler, who’ll balance out the attack a little bit – it’s not all going to be about winging it around.
+But one of the most dangerous receivers was RB James Butler, and now he’s gone to Iowa – get ready for even more throwing it around.

 Biggest Key To The Nevada Offense